Honoring the Temple and Eating More Wholesome Foods

 However, two incomplete proteins that compensate for each others’ amino acid inadequacies are often referred to as complementary proteins.
 The two incomplete proteins combined make up a complete protein.

 According to the Utah Department of Health, complementary proteins do not have to be eaten at the same time.
-As long as they are eaten within the same day, they are still considered complementary.
+Basically, as long as they are eaten within the same day, they are still considered complementary.

 Examples of complementary protein sources include: